How do I know if I am suicidal?

 - Seeking access to firearms, pills, or other means of harming yourself

-It is important to get help right away if you notice any of these signs.
-Getting support can help you to see there are solutions to your problems and that you don’t need to resort to suicide.
+It is important to get help right away if you notice any of the signs above.
+Getting support can help you see that solutions to your problems exist and that suicide is not the answer.

 What is the treatment for suicidal thoughts and behavior?